 When the design process is done and approved, with all references and examples on the various dynamic options, the next challenge is to actually build the template exactly as it was envisioned.

-Because of the dynamic nature of a template, the design can be fluid for different scenarios and way more interesting than just a ‘one off’ design.
+Because of the dynamic nature of a template, the design can be fluid for different scenarios and way more interesting than just a ‘one-off’ design.
 With some fun creative exploration, we can produce unique versions for every single media that will be created.

 “For any designer, you want to be in control and have predictable outcomes that suit the agreed goal.
-The better you know how to leverage the possibilities this technology gives you, the better you can realize your design goals.”Guido Postma-Eijrond, Senior Video Automation Developer at Storyteq
+The better you know how to leverage the possibilities this technology gives you, the better you can realise your design goals.”Guido Postma-Eijrond, Senior Video Automation Developer at Storyteq

 How would you compare your usage of the Template Builder over the After Effects extension?